Nesteo/Nesteo-App/README.md

 The documentation can be generated with `dartdoc`, which is automatically installed with the dart SDK.
 You might need to include the `bin` directory of your dart SDK folder to PATH.

 Dartdoc should be executed in the projects root-folder with the following command: `dartdoc --output ./docs/`

+Please refer to the doc-comments in the `lib/backend/repositories/`-Folder.